fiveagency/ios-swift-guide/Swift Lint/README.md

 * Comments on pull requests will be reduced because build checks will fail usually before anybody looks at PR.

 You can find more information [here](https://github.com/realm/SwiftLint).

+Our default implementation of the SwiftLint .yml file can be found [here](https://github.com/fiveagency/ios-swift-guide/tree/proposal/swift-lint/Swift%20Lint/.swiftlint.yml).

 ## Table of Contents